In this article

 Maximizing tax deductions through smart expense management and solid employee-spend policies is easy with Ramp’s corporate cards and finance automation.

-By taking over a multitude of time-consuming tasks, Ramp makes it easier for you to focus on reducing your corporate tax liabilities.
+By taking over many time-consuming tasks, Ramp makes it easier for you to focus on reducing your corporate tax liabilities.

 Try Ramp for free